Working Dogs

 About the Pyrenean Mastiff

-The Pyrenean Mastiff is a very large working dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Pyrenean Mastiff is best matched with experienced owners.
+The Pyrenean Mastiff is a very large working dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, better suited to homes with outdoor space, the Pyrenean Mastiff is best matched with experienced owners.
 Typically standing 24 to 31 inches and weighing 130 to 200 pounds, this breed has a life expectancy of 10 to 13 years, making it a devoted companion for the right family.

 Originally classified within the Working Dogs group, the Pyrenean Mastiff brings a distinct combination of traits that sets it apart.
 The Pyrenean Mastiff is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Pyrenean Mastiff loves being close to its people and forms strong bonds with every member of the household.